gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 PVALID chunk will be sent by the initiator every RTO time (see section 6.3.1 of {{RFC9260}}) until a PVALID or an ABORT chunk is received from the responder or T-valid timer expires.
+To optimize the completion of the validation in case the PVALID from the responder is lost, in case the initiator receives other chunks protected the DTLS chunk it MAY immediately, or with a small delay to ensure that no-reorder has occurred, restransmit its PVALID chunk.

 If T-valid timer expires either at initiator or responder, it will generate an ABORT chunk.
 The ERROR handling follows what specified in